Customer behavior is a difficult thing to predict.

 Some 59% of participants say they would be more likely to join a loyalty program that offers a smartphone app.

 A large majority (82%) of participants say they are more likely or much more likely to shop at stores that offer loyalty programs.

-The finding of one study demonstrates that the relative attractiveness of a reward program has a positive impact on behavioral loyalty.
-In other words, the more attractive the loyalty program is perceived to be, the greater the perception of rewards gained from participation (Wright and Sparks, 1999), which in turn seems to be effective in driving share of wallet.
+One study’s finding demonstrates that a reward program’s relative attractiveness has a positive impact on behavioral loyalty.
+In other words, the more attractive the loyalty program is perceived to be, the greater the perception of rewards gained from participation (Wright and Sparks, 1999), which in turn seems to be effective in driving a share of the wallet.